 - First ensure that the application is closed (in some error cases, there is a "zombie" process, which you can close from within your Task Manager or Activity Monitor)

-- Make sure to optionally backup these files:
+- Make sure to optionally backup these files and folders:

 stats.json(your writing statistics)